Fees and funding

 The fees will not concern those non-EU/EEA students who

-Continuous residence permit card in Finland, Type A permit
+- Continuous residence permit card in Finland, Type A permit (not applicable when issued based on studies)

 In order for a permit to be accepted as a ground for exemption from tutition fees, the residence permit needs to be valid on 1.
 August for the Autumn semester and on 1 January for the spring semester.
 It is not sufficient to have a card renewal in process, but the student need to hold the sufficient residence permit on the above listed dates.